manifold-inc/althea/README.md

 # Althea

-Althea is a forked repository of Lucia, developed by Manifold Lab.
+Althea is a forked repository of Lucia, developed by Manifold Labs.
 It alters the userID to be a serial number instead of a string in the Drizzle Adapter for MySql Databases.
-This is to ensure that the userID is unique and can be used as a primary key in the database.

-Further work will be completed for Manifold Lab's use case, including the addition of a new adapter for the Drizzle Adapter for Postgres and SQLite Databases.
+Further work will be completed for Manifold Labs' use case, including the addition of a new adapter for the Drizzle Adapter for Postgres and SQLite Databases.

 # Lucia